The cat is out of the bag!

 “You don’t want to know about the secrets of slowing down?”

-I took them across the bridge, gave them the standard nine-course lunch on the East Terrace, and asked Thomas Torpid to brief them.
+I took them across the bridge and gave them the customary nine-course lunch.

 Carl from the history department talked to them on the East Terrace.

 He explained the book was ancient.
 It was so long ago the climate was different.
 Plagues of frogs were common.
 Bread would often fall from the sky.
 He read out this passage.

 A terrible storm gathered up in the East.
 Wonder Bread fell from the skies in great slices.

 And through that nighttime wonderous storm came Tim the Timid.

 He was an honest and shy man, a man nobody ever took any notice of.